WeblateOrg/weblate/docs/user/profile.rst

 Notifications
 -------------

-Subscribe to various notifications from the :guilabel:`Subscriptions` tab.
+Subscribe to various notifications from the :guilabel:`Notifications` tab.
 Notifications for selected events on watched or administered projects will be sent to you per e-mail.